Deep neural networks for solving large linear systems arising from high-dimensional problems

 \subsection{Organization of paper}

 This paper is organized as follows.
 In Section 2, we review the fully-connected neural networks, the conceptual NN-based method, and the practical algorithms with gradient descent.
 In Section 3, we estimate the error of the approximate solution under the Barron space hypothesis.
-Several physically relevant examples are demonstrated in Section 4 to test the performance of the proposed method.
+Several examples of physical problems are demonstrated in Section 4 to test the performance of the proposed method.
 Conclusions and discussions about further research work are provided in Section 5.